The-Yak-Collective/backups/Roam/ArtOfGig/Governance Studies.md

         - Rock paper scissors - Hobbesian and Gaian felt very simplistic and perhaps naive, rock paper scissors. what are some non cartoon ways of thinking about evolution
         - blockchain readings back to this track
         - historical case studies vs theoretical and conceptual evolution. what are conceptual leaps or technological leaps that create new governance ideas
+    - Ellen
+        - Long Now clock - people need a reason to go there and having people involved would be good
+        - building is used as a museaum - old grove forest wood and planks are vertical
+        - how outsiders understand is what the article may be talks about a lot
+        - Buried car
+    - Jenna
+        - Star wars - space ship - buried - accidentally fly away
+        - preserving the impression of something vs preserving the thing
+        - impressions of japan filtered through Haiwaian Japanese
+        - They do what they have always done everything else is just cultural apporpriation and interpreation
+        - How much of the work is compulsory vs paid
+        - William Gibson - Japanese
 - ## 2021-22 Tracks
 - ### Nature and Long-Term Thinking
     - **Completed**